Generally speaking, no turtles are not low maintenance pets. However, some species are more care intensive than others. Here is what you need to know.

-It is simply a lot easier to find a turtle a protein-rich diet, supplemented with leafy greens and a few good vegetable choices, than it is to reproduce the plant-based diet that herbivore species rely on in the wild.
+It is simply a lot easier to give a turtle a protein-rich diet, supplemented with leafy greens and a few good vegetables than it is to reproduce the plant-based diet that herbivore species rely on in the wild.

-This is compounded by the fact that often times turtle owners are ignorant about the macro-nutrient needs of their turtle species, and typically just give them only protein-rich pellets and a few frozen shrimp.
+This is compounded by the fact that often times turtle owners are ignorant about the macro-nutrient needs of their turtle species.
+Typically they just give them only protein-rich pellets and a few frozen shrimp.

 This is yet another reason why any type of tortoise or herbivore species should be eliminated from consideration.